imujtaba8488/package_im_stepper/example/example.md

 ## IconStepper-Externally Controlled

-When the IconStepper requires to be controlled from external buttons rather than the built-in next/previous buttons or the stepTapping itself, then `IconStepper.externallyControlled` constructor must be used. __Note__ same applied to ImageStepper and NumberStepper.
+When the IconStepper requires to be controlled from external buttons rather than the built-in next/previous buttons or the stepTapping itself, then `IconStepper.externallyControlled` constructor must be used. __Note__ same applies to ImageStepper and NumberStepper.

 ```dart
  import 'package:flutter/material.dart';